-Key consideration4: A CCP should cover its current and potential future exposures to each participant fully with a high degree of confidence using margin and other prefunded financial resources (see Principle 5 on collateral and Principle 6 on margin).
-In addition, a CCP that is involved in activities with a more-complex risk profile or that is systemically important in multiple jurisdictions should maintain additional financial resources to cover a wide range of potential stress scenarios that should include, but not be limited to, the default of the two participants and their affiliates that would potentially cause the largest aggregate credit exposure for the CCP in extreme but plausible market conditions.
-All other CCPs should maintain additional financial resources sufficient to cover a wide range of potential stress scenarios that should include, but not be limited to, the default of the participant and its affiliates that would potentially cause the largest aggregate credit exposure for the CCP in extreme but plausible market conditions.
-In all cases, a CCP should document its supporting rationale for, and should have appropriate governance arrangements relating to, the amount of total financial resources it maintains.
+include, but not be reasonableness of holdings of margin and other relevant financial

+limited to, the default resources on each day; and ZCE's Finance Department registers and

+of the two participants accounts for ZCE's financial resources on a daily basis, prepares a

+and their affiliates that report on the implementation of the financial budget plan at least

+would potentially semiannually, and prepares the budget plan and the final account

+cause the largest report at the end of the year to evaluate the reasonableness of holdings

+aggregate credit of relevant financial resources.

+exposure for the CCP

+in extreme but

+plausible market

+conditions.
+All other

+CCPs should maintain

+additional financial

+resources sufficient to

+cover a wide range of

+potential stress

+scenarios that should

+include, but not be

+limited to, the default

+of the participant and

+its affiliates that would

+potentially cause the

+largest aggregate

+credit exposure for the

+CCP in extreme but

+plausible market

+conditions.
+In all

+cases, a CCP should

+document its

+supporting rationale

+for, and should have

+appropriate

+governance

+arrangements relating

+to, the amount of total

+financial resources it

+maintains.